AnahitEsterox/KidoVerseBackend/README.md

 # ✨ KidoVerseBackend

 ## 📖 About the project
 It's an amazing app allowing to fill in your kids first words with their translations also acheivments that they achieved.
-It's an amazind diary to keep.
+It's an amazing diary to keep if you are a parent 😊.

 ## 🏰 Architecture
 Standard adjusted `Node.js` architecture based on different best practices with very good expressed **Data Access Layer**.
 Also includes **Dockerized** version